AditiVishwase/SAIROS/README.md

 Entering an unknown mines section can expose rescue personnel to additional risks.
 It can also taken time to understand what has happened inside the mine.

 The problem  statement therefore requires a system that can  operate in the hazardous underground environments, monitor mine conditions, provide visual information, detect hazards,assist in locating trapped workers and help rescue teams make better decisions.

+### Proposed Solution

+SAIROS is a six-wheel AI-Powered ground rover developed for underground mine safety, monitoring and rescue support.
+The rover carries gas sensors, temperature and humidity sensors, thermal and low-light camera, ultrasonic sensors and YDLiDAR X2.
+It collects information from the underground environment and sends data to base station.
+The Raspberry Pi 4 and ESP32 acts as a main controlling unit.
+YOLOv8 is used for AI-based person detection while OpenCV is used for image and video processing.
+For underground mine communication, TP-Link Archer Wi-Fi nodes are used to create a multi-hop mesh network.
+MQTT is used for transmitting data and alerts to the monitoring system.